Trixiacute/lyroil/README.md

 > A versatile Discord bot inspired by Lycoris Recoil anime, featuring comprehensive anime data, LastFM integration, reputation system, and server utilities.

+## 📣 Latest Updates

+Check out our [Update Log](/update.md) for detailed information about recent features and improvements.

+Use the `!update` command in Discord to see the latest features with an interactive interface.

+**Current Version:** 1.2.0 (July 2025)

 ## ✨ Features

 - **🎬 Anime Information:** Search anime, characters, schedules, and more